 What is the timing?
 B Lab recognizes that changing your legal structure can take time, so all B Corps have a specified time frame to make the legal change after they certify.

 The legal requirement depends on what type of company you are and on where your company is incorporated.
-You can follow our legal roadmap to find specific information on how your company can meet the legal requirement.
+You can follow our legal requirement tool to find specific information on how your company can meet the legal requirement.